alex-crookes/havas-reddit/README.md

 ## Project Structure

 As covered above, this would *normally* include multiple modules, which means more top level folders.
 This normally make it easier to move the modules to their own repos later on if needed.
+To identify the layers, folders will be used.

 However we don't have that.
 What we do have, however is another folder called **Bruno** - This is an open source version of Postman and used to explore/test the API at low effort.
 In practice, this means you can test the API methods and copy the output to files, which can then be used as the source of Unit tests.
 While there is only a single API call, it's still good practice to include the Bruno folder as a function of testing.